'Had I stayed at Surrey, my baby would have died': New mother details harrowing child birth

 She said they did check her baby’s heartbeat, but other than that, she sat and waited.

 “It was awful.
-I actually started not screaming, was pleading for help.
+I actually started pleading for help.
 It hurt really bad,” said Duffill.

 She said staff were apologetic, but told her it would likely be another nine hours before they could find her a room.